-Editor’s Note: This article first appeared in the Sept 2015 edition of TTAC’s Heroes Against Cancer member newsletter.
+Editor’s Note: This article first appeared in the Sept 2015 edition of TTAC’s Insiders member newsletter.

 Before the discovery of antibiotics, people had very little choice when dealing with an infection.
 The only choice was basically to “wait and see” if the body could overcome it on its own.
 For infected body parts there was also the grim option of cutting off the affected body part for fear of dying.
 This was an especially difficult choice back then because surgeries were routinely performed without anesthesia!
 It was not until 1928 that the very first antibiotic was discovered and the treatment of infection changed dramatically.

 It’s true that antibiotics can help the body overcome infections faster.
 The significant downside though is that they also kill friendly bacteria in the intestines while killing off infection-causing bacteria.
 Eighty percent of the immune system starts in the gut, so anything interfering with gut health can potentially lead to various health problems, including cancer.

 Just because doctors routinely prescribe antibiotics does not mean you should routinely take them.
 The word antibiotic actually means “against life” or “anti body.”
 There are many other ways to treat infection and maintain a healthy immune system.
 How we treat infections (both local as in a cut or wound or systemic such as a cold or flu) is greatly influenced by how we believe disease starts in the body.